TheOkamoto/movevrcpngfile/README.md

 Tested with Python 3.11.5 and 3.12

-To run the script you will need to install the `Watchdog` and `Rich` packages via `pip`
+To run the script you will need to install the `watchdog` and `rich` packages via `pip`

-You can do that by writing the following commands:
+You can do it by writing the following commands:

 `pip install rich`